-Many buyers that arrive at Picfair-powered stores and the marketplace are those in search of stunning images to hang on their wall.
-And with more of us staying at home, looking to re-decorate and improve our home environments, we're sure to only see this continue.
+Many image buyers are in search of stunning photography to hang on their wall.
+With more of us staying at home, looking to re-decorate and improve our home environments, we're sure to only see this continue

-One of the questions we're frequently asked by the Picfair photographer community is - what exactly are the typical images that work best for prints and wall art?
+One of the questions we're frequently asked by the photographer community is what exactly are the typical images that work best for prints and wall art?

 1 Choose your themes carefully

 When it comes to an image that makes a good piece of wall art, the possibilities for subject matter and context (just like personal taste), are endless.
 However, there are a number of common themes that are universally popular which tend to be reflective of interests, feelings and emotions, and are often based around the following:

 - Memory & Nostalgia

 And when you put these put into the context of a photographic subject, the following areas fit in well with the above:

 - Black & White

 Ask yourself what scenes you might envision based on these themes.
 For example, when thinking of a scene of tranquillity, what would you think of?
 A lake, flowing water, or maybe mist-covered dawn?